-In the years since Medicare’s creation in 1965, the cost of prescription drugs in U.S. patient care has increased significantly.
-As new and expensive drugs have come into use, people – particularly senior citizens for whom Medicare was originally designed – have found prescriptions harder to afford.
+In the years following Medicare’s creation in 1965 the cost of prescription drugs in U.S. increased significantly.
+As new and expensive drugs came into use, people — particularly senior citizens for whom Medicare was originally designed — found prescriptions harder to afford.

 After George W. Bush was elected president in 2000, he called repeatedly for a prescription drug bill as part of a larger Medicare reform bill.
 Only after the 2002 midterm elections was prescription drug legislation hammered out.
 In the fall of 2003, the conference committee finally announced a proposed plan.
 On November 17, 2003, AARP decided to back the plan.
 This helped push the bill into passage, and AARP’s massive advertising campaign afterwards helped the law gain acceptance.